espocrm/documentation/administration/bpm.md

 #### Task

-Task can execute following actions:
+Task can execute following the actions:

 * Create Record - creates new record of any entity type;
 * Create Related Record - creates new record related to the target record;
 * Update Target Record;
 * Update Related Record - updates the record or records related to the target record;
 * Update Created Record - updates specific field of any record created in the current process;
-* Update Process Record - usables to assign the process to specific user or team.
+* Update Process Record - can be used to assign the process to specific user or team;
 * Link to Another Record - links the target record with a specified record;
 * Unlink from Another Record - unlinks the target record from the specified record;
-* Apply Assignment Rule - assigns the target record, the process record or any record created by the process according the specific rule;
+* Apply Assignment Rule - assigns the target record, the process record or any record created by the process according to the specific rule;
-* Create Notification - creates in-app notificartion for specific users;
+* Create Notification - creates in-app notification for specific users;
-* Make Followed - makes specific users to follow the target record, the process record or any record created by the process;
+* Make Followed - makes specific users follow the target record, the process record or any record created by the process;
 * Run Service Action - runs custom service actions implemented by developers.

 Actions available for task are almost the same as in Workflow feature.
 See more details about [workflow's actions](workflows.md#actions).